florentpoujol/Daneel/readme.md

         Daneel.Events.Fire("EventName", "Brace for this event !")
     end

 You can also make gameObjects to listen to events.
-By default, the message "On[Event name]" will be sent (and optionally broadcasted) on that gameObject.
+By default, the message "[Event name]" will be sent (and optionally broadcasted) on that gameObject (the function `Behavior:[Event name]``()` wil be called if it exists).

     function Behavior:Awake()
-        Daneel.Events.Listen("EventName", self.gameObject) -- the message "OnEventName" will be sent on this gameObject only Daneel.Events.Listen("EventName", self.gameObject, "AnotherMessage") -- the message "AnotherMessage" (instead of "OnEventName") will be sent on this gameObject only
+        Daneel.Events.Listen("EventName", self.gameObject) -- the message "EventName" will be sent on this gameObject only Daneel.Events.Listen("EventName", self.gameObject, "AnotherMessage") -- the message "AnotherMessage" (instead of "OnEventName") will be sent on this gameObject only
         Daneel.Events.Listen("EventName", self.gameObject, "AnotherMessage", true) -- the message "AnotherMessage" will be sent on this gameObject and all of its children end

+If you want a function or a gameObject to listen to every events, just pass `"any"` as the event name.

 ## Hotkeys events